Overview

 Versailles Project on Advanced Materials and Standards (VAMAS)

-ASTM International, Surface and analysis (committee 42)
+ASTM International, Surface and Analysis (Committee 42)

 National Institute of Standards and Technology (NIST), Surface and Microanalysis...

-Manufacturers, constructors
+Manufacturers, builders

 (non-exhaustive list)